Tax Season is Here

 The Department of Justice operates a toll-free ADA Information Line to provide information and materials to the public about the requirements of the ADA.

-ADA Specialists, who assist callers in understanding how the ADA applies to their situation, are available on:
+ADA Specialists, who assist callers in understanding how the ADA applies to their situation, are available Monday through Friday.

 All calls are confidential.
 You can get answers to technical questions, obtain general ADA information, order free ADA materials, or ask about filing a complaint, please call: